daysch/groceries/README.md

 # groceries
 This program implements price comparison across multiple grocery services using Selenium webscraping.
-With it, you can
+With it, you can see which stores have the best prices for products, and once you have decided the best store, automatically add those products to your cart.

 ## Setting up
 Install all needed packages and download the chromedriver for Selenium.
 Place that chromedriver in 'venv/bin' or change the `CHROMEDRIVER`